nghminh2002/csci318-part-b/README.md

 The console [http://localhost:8082/h2-console/](http://localhost:8082/h2-console/).
 To log on, change the value in the `JDBC URL` entry to `jdbc:h2:mem:testdb`.

-### Domain Event & Communications
+### Patterns & Communications
-This version includes the domain event patterns and communications between services.
+This version includes the entity, value object, aggregate, event and domain service patterns and communications between services.

 #### I. customer-service
 The __customer-service__ implements two ways of publishing and handling domain events which are enabled in Spring Boot,